MartinHelmut/number-generator/README.md

 ## Usage

-This small library (**1.5kb compressed, 784b with gzip**) contains two methods, the random number generator called _Alea_ and a number hash generator named _MurmurHash2_.
+This library contains currently two methods, one PRNG (pseudo random number generator) called _Alea_ and a number hash generator _MurmurHash2_.
 The _Alea_ implementation is originally from Johannes Baagøe.
 Johannes Baagøe site is offline but here is a [Web Archive Link][wal].

-More about the hash function _MurmurHash2_ can be found [here][mur].
+More about the hash function _MurmurHash2_ can be found [here on wikipedia][mur].

 ### Install